2026 Six Nations Championship: Fixtures

 The fixtures for the 2026 Six Nations were announced on 19 May 2025, beginning with the Six Nations' first ever Thursday night game between France and Ireland.
-It will also feature a Friday night game in the fourth round of matches as Ireland host Wales.
-The competition is also set to take place over a reduced timeframe; instead of having rest weeks after rounds 2 and 3, it will now only have a rest week after round 3.
+It also featured the first ever Friday night game in Dublin as Ireland hosted Wales in the fourth round of matches.
+The competition would also take place over a reduced timeframe; instead of having rest weeks after rounds 2 and 3, it only had a rest week after round 3.